MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_delegationlicense.md

 **Returns**: Serialized license
-This license is bound to the identity of the user that made the requestst
+This license is bound to the identity of the user that made the request.